vekatze/neut/book/src/overview.md

 - Full λ-calculus support
 - Predictable automatic memory management
-- The ability to achieve both of the above without additional type annotations
+- The ability to achieve both of the above without extra type annotations

 Neut doesn't use a GC.
-Instead, it takes a type-directed approach for memory management.
+Instead, it takes a type-directed approach to memory management.

 ## Code Example